March 31, 2011

 Despite their diversity, these six sets of studies hardly exhaust the universe of research that forces a reevaluation of what came before.
 Still, any observer willing to connect the dots may end up not only waiting for replications to be performed before accepting any preliminary conclusion — a reasonable posture in general — but more skeptical of studies that seem to support traditional practices in particular.

 1. Merle B. Karnes, Allan M. Shwedel, and Mark B. Williams, “A Comparison of Five Approaches for Educating Young Children from Low-Income Homes.”
-In As the Twig Is Bent . . .: Lasting Effects of Preschool Programs, ed. by the Consortium for Longitudinal Studies (Hillsdale, N.J.: Erlbaum, 1983).
-For a summary of other research on early-childhood education, see www.alfiekohn.org/teaching/ece.htm.
+In As the Twig Is Bent . . .: Lasting Effects of Preschool Programs, ed. by the Consortium for Longitudinal Studies (Erlbaum, 1983).
+See this excerpt of my book The Schools Our Children Deserve for a summary of other research on early-childhood education.

 3. Kevin G. Volpp et al., “Financial Incentive-Based Approaches for Weight Loss,” Journal of the American Medical Association, 300 (December 10, 2008): 2631-37.
-For a review of other research on the (lack of long-term) effects of financial incentives on weight loss and smoking cessation, see www.alfiekohn.org/miscellaneous/healthresearch.htm.
-That review also appears in Alfie Kohn, Feel-Bad Education…And Other Contrarian Essays on Children and Schooling (Boston: Beacon Press, 2011), pp. 199-204.
+See this page for a review of other research on the (lack of long-term) effects of financial incentives on weight loss and smoking cessation (which was also published in Alfie Kohn, Feel-Bad Education…And Other Contrarian Essays on Children and Schooling [Beacon Press, 2011], pp. 199-204).

 4. Harold F. Rothe, “Output Rates Among Welders: Productivity and Consistency Following Removal of a Financial Incentive System,” Journal of Applied Psychology54 (1970): 549-51.